julio-cfa/julio-cfa.github.io/blog/write-ups/machines-devvortex.md

 [...snip]
 ```

-<p>This version seems to be vulnerable: <a href="https://www.exploit-db.com/exploits/51334">unauthenticated information disclosure</a>.</p>

-<p>There's an exploit available, but by reading its code we can see that it consists of calls to an API endpoint.
+<p>This version seems to be vulnerable to an unauthenticated information disclosure issue.
+There's an <a href="https://www.exploit-db.com/exploits/51334">exploit</a> available, but by reading its code we can see that it consists of calls to an API endpoint.
 We can exploit it with Curl or even rewrite the exploit in a different language if we feel like it.
 I'll use Curl.</p>

 <p>First, we can get information about the users:</p>